Employee Benefits

 (208) 529-1340

 Bonneville County offers a pleasant and stable work environment with competitive wages and a variety of employee benefits.
 Following is a list of benefits provided by Bonneville County for eligible employees.
-Copies of the county policies, plan documents and summary information are available at the Personnel Office.
+County policies, plan documents and summary information are available online or by contacting Human Resources (208) 529-1340.
 Information provided in official plan documents or contracts takes precedence over any other information provided orally or in writing.
-For more information on selected benefits follow the links provided or contact the Personnel Office at (208) 529-1340.

 Social Security and Medicare